 The BD4OPEM - Big Data for OPen innovation Energy Marketplace - project is a large-scale project financed through EU Horizon 2020 H2020-DT-2018-2020 call.
-The main goal of the project is to bridge between the data available in energy/smart grid domain with novel analytic and services by developing a marketplace for data and service providers.
-The marketplace will be available to a number of stakeholders in a role of service users, data providers, service providers or their combination.
+The main goal of the project is to bridge between the data available in the energy/smart grid domain with novel analytics and services by developing a marketplace for data and service providers.
+The marketplace is available to a number of stakeholders in a role of service users, data providers, service providers or their combination.
 The key partners in the project are ICOM and JSI.

-A number of energy services being developed in the BD4OPEM project have roots in a Flex4Grid project and have been further developed in UiW project, see Section 3.3.
+A number of energy services being developed in the BD4OPEM project have roots in the Flex4Grid project and have been further developed in UiW project, see Section 3.3.
 In this way the services being developed in BD4OPEM have influenced the development of services in the iFLEX project, in particularly in WP3.
-On the other hand, some of the solutions developed in the iFLEX project, like a library for feature extraction from smart-metering data, are being currently reused as a developing prototypes in the BD4OPEM.
+On the other hand, some of the solutions developed in the iFLEX project, like a library for feature extraction from smart-metering data, are being currently reused as developing prototypes in the BD4OPEM.
 The load profile forecast service developed in the BD4OPEM has been used in the iFLEX project for profile forecast in the Digital Twin.
-The BD4OPEM project will end in the end of this year, 2023.
-Currently running the piloting period in the BD4OPEM will be an opportunity to further improve the synergies between both projects.
+The BD4OPEM project ended in the end of year 2023.